Maurice (1987 film): Plot

-After their first night together, Maurice receives a letter from Scudder proposing they meet at the Pendersleigh boathouse.
-Maurice wrongly believes that Scudder is blackmailing him.
-Maurice returns to Lasker-Jones, who warns Maurice that England is a country which "has always been disinclined to accept human nature" and advises he emigrate to a country where homosexuality is no longer criminalised, like France or Italy.
-When Maurice fails to appear at the boathouse, Scudder travels to London and visits him at his offices.
+After their first night together, Maurice receives a letter from Alec proposing they meet at the Pendersleigh boathouse.
+Maurice wrongly believes that Alec is blackmailing him.
+Maurice returns to Lasker-Jones, who warns Maurice that England is a country that "has always been disinclined to accept human nature" and advises him to emigrate to a country where homosexuality is no longer criminalised, like France or Italy.
+When Maurice fails to appear at the boathouse, Alec travels to London and visits him at his offices, causing some surprise amongst Maurice's colleagues.

-Maurice and Scudder meet at the British Museum and the blackmail misunderstanding is resolved.
-Maurice begins to call Scudder by his first name, Alec.
-They spend the night together in a hotel room, and as Alec departs in the morning he explains that his departure for Argentina is imminent and they will not see each other again.
-Maurice goes to the port to give Alec a parting gift only to discover that Alec has missed the sailing.
+Maurice and Alec go to the British Museum to talk, and the blackmail misunderstanding is resolved.
+Maurice begins to call Alec by his first name.
+They spend the night together in a hotel room, and as Alec leaves the next morning he explains that his departure for Argentina is imminent and they will not see each other again.
+Maurice goes to the port to give Alec a parting gift, only to discover that Alec has missed the sailing.
 Maurice goes to Pendersleigh and confesses to Clive his love for Alec.
-Clive, who was hoping that Maurice would marry, is bewildered at Maurice's account of his encounters with Alec.
-The two friends separate and Maurice goes to the boathouse looking for Alec, who is there waiting for him.
-Scudder tells him that he sent a telegram to Maurice stating that he was to come to the boathouse.
-Alec has left his family and abandoned his plans to emigrate in order to stay with Maurice, telling him, "Now we shan't never be parted."
+Clive, who was hoping Maurice would marry, is bewildered at Maurice's account.
+The two separate and Maurice goes to the boathouse looking for Alec, who is there waiting for him.
+Alec has left his family and abandoned his plans to emigrate to stay with Maurice, telling him, "Now we shan't never be parted."
 Meanwhile, Clive is getting ready for bed and briefly reminisces about his time with Maurice.